Original art by Mario Dávila

 It’s depressing but hardly surprising.
 In this late stage of voodoo populism, Venezuela’s central bank (BCV) creates trillions of bolívares from thin air every month to cover the government’s fiscal deficit.
 So every month, the economy is flooded by a tsunami of new bolívares that chases the same supply of goods and dollars, causing soaring inflation and washing away some large fraction of everyone’s bolivar holdings.
 That’s why Venezuelans rush to buy canned tuna, car batteries or anything else with durable value if they have leftover money.

 As it happens, this is a dangerous and unstable monetary equilibrium.
-On one hand, the bolivar’s value is falling closer and closer to zero as government dilutes the shit out of the currency and collapses demand for local money.
+On one hand, the bolivar’s value is falling closer and closer to zero as government dilutes the currency and collapses demand for local money.
 On the other, to get the same spending power from BCV’s printing press, the government is having to mint more and more currency every month to compensate for the lower and lower value of the bolivar.

 It’s a terrible feedback loop.
 Maduro is growing the money supply by 750% a year because the value of the local currency has cratered 83% in real terms and 97% in dollars since 2012.
 And as long as it keeps falling, he’ll have to print more.